shainaboover/shainaboover.github.io/_posts/2020-08-27-predicting-loneliness.md

 ![alt text](https://github.com/shainaboover/Loneliness/blob/master/rf_roc_curve.png?raw=true)![alt text](https://github.com/shainaboover/Loneliness/blob/master/xgb_roc_curve.png?raw=true)

 Lastly I checked the precision metric.
-Both models were able to predict loneliness much higher than baseline levels
+Both models were able to predict loneliness much higher than baseline levels.

 ![alt text](https://github.com/shainaboover/Loneliness/blob/master/random_forest_report.png?raw=true)

 ![alt text](https://github.com/shainaboover/Loneliness/blob/master/xgb_report.png?raw=true)

-In the end, loneliness is a highly subjective feeling that can change dramatically throughout life.
+While it is interesting to think about how our views of the world relate to our emotions around connection, it is still important to remember that loneliness is a highly subjective feeling that can change dramatically throughout life.
+If anything, these models reveal just a tiny bit about our perceptions of the world and our place in it.

+Do your own feelings of loneliness relate to any of the features listed?
+When we shine the light of consciousness onto our feelings and thought patterns, we can uncover deeper connections with ourselves and each other.